aarchiba/astropy/docs/utils/data.rst

 dict mapping URLs to on-disk filenames of their contents.

-If you want to transfer the cache to another computer, or preserve its contents for later use, you can use the functions `~astropy.utils.data.export_cache` to produce a zipfile listing some or all of the cache contents, and `~astropy.utils.data.import_cache` to load the astropy cache from such a zipfile.
+If you want to transfer the cache to another computer, or preserve its contents for later use, you can use the functions `~astropy.utils.data.export_download_cache` to produce a zipfile listing some or all of the cache contents, and `~astropy.utils.data.import_download_cache` to load the astropy cache from such a zipfile.

 Using Astropy With Limited or No Internet Access